TanayB11/me/content/blog/antilibrary.md

 ### Cookbooks
 - *Flour Water Salt Yeast* - Ken Forkish
 - [x] *The Wok* - J. Kenji Lopez-Alt
 	- Amazing cookbook that answers the *why* of cooking more so than the *how*.
-I've used his principles to make excellent stir-fried noodles and tofu.
+I've used his principles to make excellent stir-fried noodles and tofu, among other things.
+Significantly boosted my cooking confidence.
 - *The Food Lab* - J. Kenji Lopez-Alt
 - *Salt, Fat, Acid, Heat* - Samin Nosrat
 - *On Food and Cooking* - Harold McGee